fabiovariant/fish/README.md

 # Fish, The Package Manager

-Features, usage and installation instructions can be found in the [documentation](docs/README.md).
+Features, usage and installation instructions can be found on the [homepage](http://gofi.sh).

-## What does Fish do?
+## What is Fish?

 Fish is a cross-platform systems package manager, bringing the ease of use of Homebrew to Linux and Windows.